How to remove hair dye from your skin after dying your hair?

 You just got done dying your hair the color you wanted for a while now.
-You looked down and noticed it is all over your hands.
-What are you going to do now?
+You looked down and noticed it is all over your hands and now you are wondering how to remove hair dye from your skin?
 Do not freak out and start trying to get it off with water.
 That will not do anything!!
 Once you are done reading this article, you will know how to get hair dye off of your skin.

 How To Remove Hair Dye From Your Skin

 There are numerous different ways to go about this, we will discuss 8 methods for removing hair dye from your skin.

 Petroleum jelly is one way to remove hair dye from your skin.
 Massage a large amount of petroleum jelly onto the hair dye stain.
 You may notice that the jelly is changing color.
 Take a cloth and wipe the jelly off your skin.
 If you still see the stain, then put more jelly on and you can leave it overnight.
 Make sure you cover the jelly with something that is not important to you, or it will stain your pillow.
 Petroleum jelly is great for the skin, does not smell and a great moisturizer.